Key Takeaways

 Understanding Laser Cutting Technology

-Laser cutting represents one of the most precise and versatile manufacturing processes available today.
-At its core, laser cutting uses a concentrated beam of light to cut through various materials with exceptional accuracy.
-The technology works by focusing a high-powered laser beam onto the material surface, creating intense heat that melts, burns, or vaporizes the material along a predetermined path.
+Laser cutting uses a concentrated beam of light to cut through various materials with exceptional accuracy.
+The technology focuses a high-powered laser beam onto the material surface, creating intense heat that melts, burns, or vaporises the material along a predetermined path controlled by CNC software.

 Types of Laser Cutting Systems